+Homogeneous Heterogeneous

+substances substances

-Homogeneous substances Heterogeneous substances A substance which has a uniform composition throughout its mass is called a homogeneous substance.
+A substance which has a uniform composition throughout its mass is called a homogeneous substance.
 A substance which does not have a uniform composition throughout its mass is called a heterogeneous substance.

+The components The components of

-The components of a homogeneous substance cannot be seen distinctly in the substance.
-The components of a heterogeneous substance can be seen distinctly in the substance.
+of a homogeneous a heterogeneous

+substance cannot be substance can be

+seen distinctly in the seen distinctly in the

+substance. substance.

 For example, a mixture of sugar in water, salt in water, etc. For example, muddy water, dusty air, etc.